IBM/container-service-getting-started-wt/Lab 6/README.md

   ![Image 009](https://github.com/colemanjackson/container-service-getting-started-wt/blob/dwworks-additions/Lab%206/Images/Instana-Container-Map-Sorted-by-Kubernetes-Pod-name-1024x390.png)

-# 3. Instana automatic application discovery
+# 4. View application metrics

 While this is a simple application, the discovery was automatic.
 And the same principles of automatic discovery apply to very complex applications as well.